andreina-covi/TestEvoViz/README.md

 # TestEvoViz

 The repository includes the artifacts to replicate the case studies of TestEvoViz.
+The short video tutorial of the visualization can be found in: [video-tutorial](https://drive.google.com/file/d/1Zgh-R1rFyKS9FViaObK6LlDT0xWTe1hn/view?usp=sharing)

 ## Pharo images